IBM/otter-knowledge/README.md

 # Otter Knowledge
-Source code for the paper: [Otter-Knowledge: benchmarks of multimodal knowledge graph representation learning from different sources for drug discovery](https://arxiv.org/abs/2306.12802)
+The link to the preprint of our work: [Otter-Knowledge: benchmarks of multimodal knowledge graph representation learning from different sources for drug discovery](https://arxiv.org/abs/2306.12802)

 Knowledge-enhanced learned representation enriches protein sequence and SMILES drug databases with a large multi-modal Knowledge Graph fused from different sources.
 This improves results on TDC drug target binding affinity prediction benchmarks.